Prince Robert, Duke of Chartres: Life

-During their stay in the United States, the princes were accompanied by their uncle, the Prince of Joinville, who painted many watercolours of their stay.
+During their stay in the United States, the Princes were accompanied by their uncle, the Prince of Joinville, who painted many watercolours of their stay.
 Although eligible for membership, Chartres did not join (as his brother had) the Military Order of the Loyal Legion of the United States – an organization of Union officers who had served during the American Civil War.

 Returning to Europe, the Duke of Chartres decided to marry but, as an exiled member of a royal house considered illegitimate by most of the reigning dynasties of the continent, found he would be unable to marry a foreign princess.
 He thus asked for the hand of his first cousin Françoise d'Orléans-Joinville, whom he married on June 11, 1863, at St Raphael's Church in Kingston upon Thames, England.
 They bought and lived in a house in Ham (now the site of the Cassel Hospital).

 Finding himself in Brussels, with his uncles Prince François and Prince Henri, Duke of Aumale, in 1870 on the declaration of the Franco-Prussian War, the Duke of Chartres immediately requested Napoleon III's government for authorisation to fight in the conflict.
 However, the minister of war opposed Robert's participation in the war and he was thus unable to enroll in the French army until after the fall of the Empire.
 He then fought in the war under the pseudonym Robert Le Fort and was made head of a squadron in the Armée de la Loire, fighting with such distinction he was made a Chevalier (knight) of the Légion d'honneur once the war was over.
 The provisional government kept him at that rank and in 1871 sent him to Algeria to put down a native revolt.

-In 1881, the Republican regime, more and more hostile to members of former ruling families such as the Orléans and Bonaparte, removed him from his post as colonel of the 19th Mounted Chasseur Regiment.
-Then, in 1886, the law of exile allowed the Republican government to remove the prince from the Army list of officers and to exile him from France.
+In 1881, the Republican regime, more and more hostile to members of former ruling families such as the House of Orléans and the House of Bonaparte, removed him from his post as colonel of the 19th Mounted Chasseur Regiment.
+Then, in 1886, the law of exile allowed the Republican government to remove the Prince from the Army list of officers and to exile him from France.
 Robert was eventually allowed to return to France and he died in Saint-Firmin in 1910.